 - mount tracking.
 Depends on mount capabilities.
 Well adjusted low budget mount like HEQ5 or EQ6 is capable to do guided tracking with RMS error less than 1″

 - optics resolution.
-Theoretical resolution is described by few different equations.
+Few different equations describe theoretical optics resolution.
 Most common is Rayleigh limit, where for yellow 550nm light resolution expressed in arc seconds is given by 138 / aperture [mm] .
 It is often called diffraction limit.
 This is of course theoretical limit, in real optics it will be always worse

 - at the end of this train we have a camera, that needs to sample this image to digital form